NLnetLabs/routinator/source/monitoring.rst

      is reserved.

 :command:`/status`
-     Returns the information from the ``/metrics`` endpoint in a more concise format
+     Returns the information from the :command:`/metrics` endpoint in a more concise format

-:command:`/log`
-     Returns the logging output of the last validation run.
-The log level matches that set upon start.

-     Note that the output is collected after each validation run and is therefore only available after the initial run has concluded.

 Metrics
 -------